segunemma2003/nodo-api-backend-payment/PAYMENT_GATEWAY_INTEGRATION.md

 ### Step 1: Check Customer Credit (Before Checkout)

-Before allowing customer to proceed with "Pay with Nodopay", check if they have sufficient credit.
+Before allowing customer to proceed with "Pay with FSCredit", check if they have sufficient credit.

 **Important**: Customers will enter their **16-digit account number** at checkout, not their customer ID.
 The account number is a unique identifier assigned to each customer when their account is created.

-**Endpoint**: `POST /api/pay-with-nodopay/check-credit`
+**Endpoint**: `POST /api/pay-with-fscredit/check-credit`

 **Request**:
 ```json